ViewComponent/view_component/docs/CODE_OF_CONDUCT.md

 * Using welcoming and inclusive language
 * Being respectful of differing viewpoints and experiences
-* Gracefully accepting constructive criticism
+* Accepting constructive criticism with grace
 * Focusing on what is best for the community
 * Showing empathy towards other community members